unjs/unenv/README.md

 > [!NOTE]
 > You are on the development (v2) branch.
 Check out [v1](https://github.com/unjs/unenv/tree/v1) for the current release.

-unenv, provides (build-time) polyfills to add [Node.js](https://nodejs.org/) compatibility for any JavaScript runtime, including browsers and edge workers.
+unenv provides polyfills to add [Node.js](https://nodejs.org/) compatibility for any JavaScript runtime, including browsers and edge workers.

 ## 🌟 Used by